alex-gamero/100-days-of-code/log.md

 **Thoughts**: At first, working with nested objects and aggregate queries was a bit difficult.
 But once I understood the logic behind $unwind and how to filter and project only what I needed, it felt good.
 It was a great practice day!

+### Day 13: July 03, Thursday

+**Today's Progress**: Today I went over some Linux and a lot more JavaScript.

+**Thoughts**: It was a good day, I got into some complex issues that I didn't understand, and so far I have some progress, but still have to study more.